ambrishambekar/CAISO-ADS/README.md

     3) Flag on register 10001 indicates quality of data<br />

   Multiple plants:<br />
-    1) If a CAISO certificate has more then one plant associated with it, DOT data will be separated on 'resource_id' <br />
+    1) If a CAISO certificate has more then one plant associated with it, DOT data will be separated based on 'resource_id' <br />

   Better error handling:<br />
     1) Better use of 'try expect' for error handling<br />